ADRITA-art/Aptos-Smart-Contract/README.md

-# 🗳️ SimpleVoting Module
+# 🏥 Healthcare Token Incentive System

-This Move module implements a basic decentralized voting system on the Aptos blockchain.
-It enables users to create polls with multiple options and allows others to vote securely and transparently.
-Each voter can only vote once per poll.
+This Move module implements a healthcare token incentive system on the Aptos blockchain.
+It enables healthcare administrators to add participants and reward them with tokens for various healthcare activities such as completing wellness programs, regular checkups, or maintaining healthy habits.

 ---

 ## 📌 Features

-1. **Create Poll**:
+1. **Initialize System**:
-   - Users can initiate a voting poll by specifying multiple options.
+   - Administrators can initialize the token system to manage participants and rewards.
-   - Each poll is stored under the creator's account.
+   - The system is stored under the administrator's account.

-2. **Vote in Poll**:
-   - Any Aptos account can vote for a specific option in an active poll.
-   - Each account is allowed only **one vote per poll**.
-   - The poll remains open until manually closed (extension idea) or can be handled off-chain.
+2. **Manage Participants**:
+   - Administrators can add participants to the incentive program.
+   - Only approved participants can receive rewards.

+3. **Reward Distribution**:
+   - Administrators can send token rewards to participants.
+   - Only registered participants are eligible to receive rewards.

 ---

 ## 🧱 Data Structures

-### `VotingPoll`
+### `HealthcareToken`
-The `VotingPoll` struct stores the following information:
+The `HealthcareToken` struct stores the following information:
-- `creator`: Address of the poll creator.
+- `admin`: Address of the system administrator.
-- `options`: A list of voting options (stored as `vector<u8>` for UTF-8 strings).
-- `votes`: A parallel vector of vote counts corresponding to each option.
-- `voters`: A list of addresses that have already voted.
+- `participants`: A list of participant addresses eligible for rewards.
-- `is_active`: A boolean flag indicating whether voting is still open.
+- `total_rewards`: Total rewards distributed through the system.

 ---

 ## 🚫 Error Codes

-- `E_ALREADY_VOTED (1)`: Raised when a user attempts to vote more than once in a single poll.
+- `E_NOT_ADMIN (1)`: Raised when a non-administrator attempts to perform admin-only actions.
-- `E_VOTING_CLOSED (2)`: Raised when a user attempts to vote in a poll that is no longer active.
+- `E_INVALID_PARTICIPANT (2)`: Raised when attempting to reward an unregistered participant.
+- `E_INSUFFICIENT_REWARD (3)`: Raised when there are insufficient funds for a reward.

 ---

 ## 🔧 Functions

-### `create_poll`
+### `initialize`
 - **Parameters**:
-  - `creator`: The signer of the transaction (poll creator).
+  - `admin`: The signer of the transaction (system administrator).
-  - `options`: A vector of UTF-8 encoded voting options.
-- **Description**: Initializes a new poll with zero votes for each option and activates it.
+- **Description**: Initializes a new healthcare token system with the caller as the administrator.

-### `vote`
+### `add_participant`
 - **Parameters**:
+  - `admin`: The signer of the transaction (administrator).
+  - `participant`: The address of the participant to add.
+- **Description**: Allows the administrator to add a new participant to the incentive program.

+### `reward_participant`
+- **Parameters**:
-  - `voter`: The signer of the transaction (voter).
+  - `admin`: The signer of the transaction (administrator).
-  - `poll_creator`: The address of the poll's creator.
+  - `participant`: The address of the participant to reward.
+  - `reward_amount`: The amount of AptosCoin to transfer as a reward.
+- **Description**: Transfers AptosCoin tokens from the administrator to a registered participant as a reward.

+### `is_participant`
+- **Parameters**:
-  - `option_index`: The index of the chosen option.
+  - `admin_addr`: The address of the administrator.
-- **Description**: Allows a user to vote on an active poll, increments the vote count for the selected option, and records the voter's address to prevent double voting.
+  - `participant`: The address to check.
+- **Returns**: Boolean indicating whether the address is a registered participant.
+- **Description**: Utility function to check if an address is registered in the system.

 ---